-As part of changes to judicial pension arrangements, in the form of the New Judicial Pension Scheme, a new governance framework has been established over the judicial pension schemes to ensure confidence in the scheme of both scheme members and taxpayers.
+As part of changes to judicial pension arrangements, a new governance framework was established to secure confidence in the Judicial Pension Schemes (JPS) of both scheme members and taxpayers.
 This is set out in the Judicial Pensions Regulations 2015 (JPR15) which are in line with requirements in the Public Service Pensions Act 2013 (PSPA13).

-The Lord Chancellor has been appointed as the ‘Responsible Authority’ for the schemes, and as such, may make scheme regulations.
-In addition to this, the Lord Chancellor has also been appointed as the ‘Scheme Manager’, and as such, is responsible for managing and administering the scheme.
+The Lord Chancellor is the ‘Responsible Authority’ for the JPS, and as such, may make scheme regulations.
+In addition to this, the Lord Chancellor is also the ‘Scheme Manager’, and as such, is responsible for managing and administering the JPS.

-Furthermore, each public service pension scheme, including the judicial pension scheme, is to establish individual Pension Boards to support and assist the Scheme Manager in the exercising of his role.
-In the judicial pension schemes, this is to be fulfilled by the ‘Judicial Pension Board (JPB)’.
+Furthermore, each public service pension scheme, including the JPS, is to establish individual Pension Boards to support and assist the Scheme Manager in the exercising of this role.
+In the JPS, this is to be fulfilled by the ‘Judicial Pension Board (JPB)’.

 2. Scheme Manager

-The Lord Chancellor in his role of Scheme Manager has delegated his functions to the Director of Judicial Policy, Pay and Pensions.
+The Lord Chancellor in his role of Scheme Manager has delegated his functions to the Ministry of Justice (MOJ) Group Finance Director.
 This is in accordance with section 5 of the JPR15 and the power to delegate.

-The Judicial Pension Board was established under the JPR15, which are made under the PSPA13.
+The Judicial Pension Board (JPB) was established under section 6 of the JPR15.

 The purpose of the JPB is to assist the Scheme Manager in securing compliance with:

-the scheme regulations and other legislation relating to the governance and administration of the scheme and any statutory pension scheme that is connected with it;
+- JPS regulations and other legislation relating to the governance and administration of the JPS and any statutory pension schemes that is connected with it

-the requirements in relation to the scheme and any connected scheme by the Pensions Regulator.
+- requirements in relation to the JPS and any connected scheme by the Pensions Regulator.

 The JPB is also responsible for assisting the Scheme Manager in the performance of his functions under JPR15.

-The Judicial Pension Board will exercise its responsibilities in relation to all the judicial pension schemes set out in Annex A.
+The JPB will exercise its responsibilities in relation to all the JPS set out in Annex A.

-The Northern Ireland Judicial Pension Board will have scope over devolved judiciary in Northern Ireland.1 Under administrative arrangement with the Ministry of Justice, the Department has agreed that those devolved members of judicial pension schemes managed by Ministry of Justice on a UK-wide basis, will fall within the scope of Ministry of Justice for the purposes of scheme management, and thus of the Judicial Pension Board and not the Northern Ireland Judicial Pension Board.
+The Northern Ireland Judicial Pension Board (NIJPB) will have scope over devolved judiciary in Northern Ireland.1 Under administrative arrangement with the MoJ, the Department of Justice Northern Ireland (DOJNI) has agreed that those devolved members of JPS managed by MOJ on a UK-wide basis, will fall within the scope of MOJ for the purposes of scheme management, and thus of the JPB and not the NIJPB.

 6. Roles and responsibilities